2012 Summer Paralympics: Torch relay

 The Paralympic torch relay began on 22 August, when groups of integrated scouts kindled four Paralympic flames on the highest peaks of each Home Nation: Scafell Pike in England, Ben Nevis in Scotland, Slieve Donard in Northern Ireland, and Snowdon in Wales.
 On 24 August the four flames were used to light ceremonial cauldrons in London, Edinburgh, Belfast and Cardiff during special "Flame Festival" events; smaller "Flame Celebration" events were also held in various communities over the bank holiday weekend.

 On 28 August the four flames were united during a ceremony at Stoke Mandeville Stadium.
 The flame then travelled a 92 mi route to Olympic Stadium in a 24-hour relay, with 580 torchbearers working in teams of five.
 After a two-hour weather delay, a backup flame was taken straight to the stadium as a contingency, and the relay route was modified.
-However, as the opening ceremony's parade of nations took longer than expected, the flame was able to arrive at Olympic Stadium in time.
+However, as the opening ceremony's parade of nations took longer than expected, the flame was able to reach the external area of Olympic Stadium in time.